Mesochori, Larissa

-Mesochori (Μεσοχώρι, /el/) is a village and a community of the Elassona municipality.
-Before the 2011 local government reform it was a part of the municipality of Potamia, of which it was a municipal district.
+Mesochori (Μεσοχώρι, /el/) is a village in the Thessaly region of Greece.
+Administratively, it is a community of the municipality of Elassona, while before the 2011 local government reform it was a part of the municipality of Potamia, of which it was a municipal district.
 The community of Mesochori covers an area of 31.721 km^{2}.

 Economy

 The population of Mesochori is occupied in animal husbandry and agriculture (mainly tobacco).